 In the 90’s Joe formed “BFD” with Drummer Steve Ferrone and Bassist Will Lee doing the NYC Club circuit with live shows that featured guest artists including Donald Fagen, Michael McDonald, Pat Metheny, The Brecker Brothers and Felix Cavaieri of the Young Rascals.
 This association produced the CD “BFD” (released on Iguana Records in the US and Pony Canyon in Japan) which featured several guests artists and ten of his original compositions along with production credit.
 Then a brief Hendrix collaboration with ‘Acid Reign‘ featured the dynamic vocals of Sophia Ramos.

-Joe moved to Maui, Hawaii and completed his first solo CD entitled “Home Alone” in 2011.
-Recorded almost entirely at his home studio, it features contributions from keyboardist Ricky Peterson, drummers Steve Ferrone, Anton Fig and Shawn Pelton and bassist Will Lee.
-In 2013 Joe released an album entitled “Joe Caro & The Met Band – Live in New York City” that featured industry veterans Randy Brecker, Clifford Carter, Anton Fig, Conrad Korsch, Lou Marini and Lew Soloff.
+Joe moved to Maui, Hawaii and completed his first solo CD entitled “Home Alone” in 2011 and features contributions from keyboardist Ricky Peterson, drummers Steve Ferrone, Anton Fig and Shawn Pelton and bassist Will Lee.
+In 2013 Joe released an album entitled “Joe Caro & The Met Band – Live in New York City” with industry veterans Randy Brecker, Clifford Carter, Anton Fig, Conrad Korsch, Lou Marini and Lew Soloff.

-Impressive indeed, but even that packed résumé can’t prepare the listener for the originality and sheer exuberance that permeates the 2017 release Every Dog Has His Day.
-The follow up release to Joe Caro & the Met Band’s 2013 Live in New York City and Caro’s 2011 solo effort Home Alone, utilizes several of the most renowned players on the NYC scene—including drummer Anton Fig and Letterman bandleader Paul Shaffer contributing organ—on eight original tunes plus the aforementioned crisp new arrangements of Dylan’s “Highway 61 Revisited,” Hendrix’s “Fire,” Gerry Goffin and Carole King’s “Natural Woman” and the Harold Arlen/Johnny Mercer nugget “That Old Black Magic.”
+Impressive indeed, but even Joe’s packed résumé can’t prepare the listener for the originality and sheer exuberance that permeates the 2017 release Every Dog Has His Day.
+The follow up release to Joe Caro & The Met Band’s 2013 Live in New York City and Caro’s 2011 solo effort Home Alone, utilizes several of the most renowned players on the NYC scene—including drummer Anton Fig and Letterman bandleader Paul Shaffer contributing organ—on eight original tunes plus the aforementioned crisp new arrangements of Dylan’s “Highway 61 Revisited,” Hendrix’s “Fire,” Gerry Goffin and Carole King’s “Natural Woman” and the Harold Arlen/Johnny Mercer nugget “That Old Black Magic.”

 Reviewing the Met Band’s previous release, Blues Blast magazine wrote, “It is undeniable that Live in New York City is an excellent album and it captures the energy and refined talent that Joe Caro and The Met Band brings to the stage.”
 That’s all very true, but they were only getting started.
 Every Dog Has His Day truly takes this breathtaking collective to the next level.